Frequent Questions on Recycling

 Generally, you should flush the excrement down the toilet and then place the diaper in the trash.
 Also, consider using reusable cloth diapers instead of disposable diapers.

-What should I do with old clothes?
+What should I do with old clothes and old shoes?

 What’s the best way to recycle (whole) glass?